meena-rathi/drf_api_expenses/README.md

 The model includes two classes: Budget and Expenses.

+* I have 2 seperate model in expenses foler.
+Profile model is seperate.

 1. The budget model has a user field, which is a foreign key, and an amount field, which is a decimal field.
 The amount field is used to set the monthly budget.

 2. Expenses Model: The amount field is a decimal field that allows up to 10 digits, including 2 decimal places.
 The description field stores the details of the expense.
 The date field automatically records the date when the expense is added.
 The user field is a foreign key that links each expense to a specific user, ensuring that when the user is deleted, all related expenses are also removed.